What is organisational development for? The answers that can change your company

 All successful organisational development starts with a thorough situation assessment.
 This includes:

-• Organisational culture assessment - values, norms, habits
+• Organisational culture survey - values, norms, habits

 • Process analysis - efficiency, identification of bottlenecks